 Many financial matters you and your family may come across can be quite complex.
 This could involve building an investment portfolio, preparing for retirement, protecting your estate so you can pass it on to your children, and more.
 Managing all of this on your own can be time-consuming and tough to learn.

 A financial advisor can help you make sense of many different types of financial topics and issues.
-Financial advisors can holistically examine your financial situation and help you craft a financial plan to ensure you make decisions that are in line with your larger goals.
+Financial advisors can holistically examine your financial situation and help you craft a financial plan.
+This helps ensure you make decisions that are in line with your larger goals.
 This type of expert advice can help you be sure you’ll get to retire when you want.

 Financial advisors can also help you seek to maximize your investment returns through precise decision-making and market analysis.
-They often start by creating an asset allocation that fits with your goals, adjusting it as you get older or your goals change.
+They often start by creating an asset allocation that fits with your goals.
+Together, you’ll adjust your asset allocation as you get older or your goals change.
 At the same time, financial advisors can help you protect your assets, which becomes especially important as you near retirement.

 Wondering if a financial advisor is worth the cost?
 Our Financial Advisor Value Calculator shows how their advice could affect your net worth prospects over time: